EWTN Faith Journey

 The liturgical year has different colors for the different seasons.
 Redemptionis Sacramentum (No. 121) says, “The purpose of using different colors is to express the specific character of the various mysteries.
 The use of the diverse colors is both pedagogical and symbolic of the various liturgical feasts and seasons.”

-Violet or purple, a symbol of suffering and penitence, is therefore the liturgical color used in Advent and in Lent.
+Violet or purple, a symbol of suffering and penitence, is, therefore, the liturgical color used in Advent and Lent.

 The candles indicate the different weeks of Advent.
 When you are in the first week of Advent, you light one purple candle, and for the second week, two purple candles.
 During the third week, you add the rose candle.
 Then for the final week, you light all four candles.
 These colors match the liturgical colors of the vestments for those weeks, with purple representing penance and rose representing rejoicing.